fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 Set up ESLint in your project so that you can perform linter checks by running <em>npm run lint</em>.
 To get most of linting it is also recommended to integrate ESLint with your editor.

+This was the last exercise in this section.
+It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020).
+Note that exercises in this section should be submitted to the part 1 in the exercise submission system.
 </div>

 <div class="content">